bootdotdev/blog/content/computer-science/guide-to-certificate-in-computer-science.md

 ---
-title: "Guide to Getting a Certificate in Computer Science in 2021"
+title: "Guide to Getting a Certificate in Computer Science"
 author: Zulie Rane
 date: "2020-12-15"
 categories:
   - "computer-science"
   - "jobs"
+images:
+  - /img/pexels-cottonbro-5076527-scaled.webp
 ---

 There are so many reasons to want to get a certificate in computer science in 2021, especially when you [compare it to alternatives like getting a degree](https://qvault.io/2020/12/02/difference-between-certificate-or-degree-in-2021/) or attending a coding bootcamp.